User-centric Cell-free Massive MIMO Networks: A Survey of Opportunities, Challenges and Solutions: Introduction

 \item We present the important findings of, and insights into, the cell-free scheme.
 In this regard, we provide tables that summarize the challenges and the corresponding solutions being proposed.
 We also highlight the topics that are still not well-studied, hence indicating future research directions and open issues.
 In general, the literature shows gaps in proposing distributed resource allocation schemes that set scalability as a priority.
 Further, the signal delay is a weakly studied metric in the literature despite its importance for ultra-reliable low-latency communications (uRLLC).
 Moreover, the effect of mobility on the user-centric scheme is still vague, especially how mobility affects the re-formation of serving clusters.

-More investigations for procedures and protocols to make the user-centric cell-free scheme feasible in a network with multiple-CUs are still needed.
+More investigations for procedures and protocols to make the user-centric cell-free scheme feasible in a network with multiple CUs are still needed.
 We note that, in this case, the user can be served by DUs belonging to different CUs, which may not be a straightforward task.
-Such protocols may have to integrate autonomous management technologies like distributed SDNs and SON to achieve a flexible and programmable network.
+Such protocols may have to integrate autonomous management technologies like distributed SDNs to achieve a flexible and programmable network.
 Furthermore, we highlight the importance of some newly developed technologies like the radio stripes system.

 \end{enumerate}

 The most related survey papers to this review are those targeting coordinated distributed networks and clustering schemes.
 In Table~\ref{table:survey}, we summarize these papers.
 For the C-RAN case, the review in~\cite{CRAN6897914} addresses the advances in the C-RAN network architecture, \cite{CRANfronthaul8113473} addresses the possible C-RAN optical fronthaul technologies.
 Both the studies in~\cite{backhaulSmallCells7306536, wirelessBackhaulSmallCells7306534} provide a very brief review for the heterogeneous wired and wireless backhaul network architectures respectively for C-RAN.
 Topics like heterogeneous backhaul, in-band full-duplex, and anchor BSs are discussed, and their features are highlighted.
 Similarly, the survey in~\cite{9120231} handles energy efficient resource allocation in C-RAN, \cite{CRAN7018201} focuses on the physical, control, and service plane of the C-RAN, while~\cite{RA_CRAN7143328} focuses on the resource allocation schemes.